bestia-dev/rust_wasm_pwa_minimal_clock/README.md

 2. Cargo.toml - in this line: version = "2020.1206.1112"

 Now when you open this web app the browser will allow you to `install it` and the user interface will be different from there.
+To update the PWA hit Ctrl+F5 two times.
+It will update if it needs to.

 ## cargo-make